ouspg/SOP-Robot/client/README.md

 ```
 ros2 run hand_gestures hand_gestures_node
 ```
-Then run the client for the right hand in a new command window with the command:
+Then run the unified arms client in new terminal window

 ```
-python3 client/hand_action_client.py
+python3 client/unified_arms_client.py
 ```

-For the left hand client run the following command in a new command window
+Run tester client in new terminal window, from there you can send commands to hands
 ```
-python3 client/left_hand_action_client.py
+python3 client/hand_client_tester.py
 ```
-Both clients work in the same but for different hands

 ## How to use